 Remember, assessments only record the presence of various elements, including doors, and no information is recorded about their condition.

 Finally, an option is available to indicate that a door is 'insulated'.
 This requires documentary evidence of the overall u-value of the door, and this needs to be manually entered.
-This is very rare.

 At the time of writing, the methodology for producing EPCs for existing dwellings is RDSAP 10.